CruiserProject/Cruiser-Documentation/README.md

 Documentation maintainer: [@hanzheteng](https://github.com/hanzheteng)

 ## 1. Introduction
 The aim of Cruiser Project is to establish **An Intelligent Aerial Security System**.

-We launched a drone that would travel along a predetermined path as well as identify objects and categorize the object.
-Most importantly, an onboard computer was programmed to recognize the object captured by mobile app, and a separate algorithm would control the drone to pursue the object for security applications.
-This system can be used to reduce plenty of workloads for the police.
+Based on a Matrice 100 and the SDK from DJI, we developed an intelligent security guard system with utilitarian functions, including automatically flying along predetermined paths, identifying and categorizing objects, pedestrian tracking, etc.
+The onboard computer is responsible for real-time algorithms running on a robot operating system, and the ground station is mainly responsible for extra computing.
+The drone can be commanded by a mobile app, which is developed by our android engineers.

+By the system we designed, the campus police could save their labor and surveil the campus in a more efficient and thorough way, providing a safer environment for students.

-This project originated as a National-level College Students' Innovative Entrepreneurial Training Plan Program, and also participated in the 15th Challenge Cup National College Students’ Extracurricular Academic Science and Technology Works Contest.
+This project originated from a National-level College Students' Innovative Entrepreneurial Training Plan Program, and then also participated in the 15th Challenge Cup National College Students’ Extracurricular Academic Science and Technology Works Contest.

-Activate Error problem solving on DJI FORUM: http://forum.dev.dji.com/thread-26936-1-1.html (Please switch to Chinese forum first, or the link would lead to another wrong page.)

 <table>
   <tr>